 - What percent of users sent messages in 2, 3, or 4 distinct hours of the day?

-Users enter into user cohort buckets based on when they first completed an action, and then subsequent buckets based on when they came back and performed either the same action or a different action.
+Users enter into user cohort buckets based on when they first completed an action, and then subsequent date buckets based on when they came back and performed another action.